 - a.
-Feeding pens for bison should allow a minimum of 400 square feet of space per animal and should be limited to 100 animals per pen.

-The space allowance for bison held in pens should be calculated in relation to the - The space allowance for bison held in pens should be calculated in relation to the whole environment, the age, sex, live weight, and behavioral needs of the stock, taking account of the presence of horns and the size of the group. - b.
+Feeding pens for bison should allow a minimum of 400 square feet of space per animal. - The space allowance for bison held in pens should be calculated in relation to the whole environment, the age, sex, live weight, and behavioral needs of the stock, taking account of the presence of horns and the size of the group. - b.
 Every animal must have sufficient access to water, feed, and a resting area. - c.
 Bunk space for fence-line feeding in feeding pens should be at least two (2) feet per animal.
 Space at self-feeders should be adequate to avoid competition so that all animals maintain body condition.
 Less space may be provided for young animals and calves penned for veterinary care purposes. - d.
 Bison must be provided with conditions in which they remain reasonably clean, for example, by avoiding local crowding.